yoofa/templates-to-snippets/README.md

     ...
 ```

-ruls: code snippet should write like belows
+rules: code snippet should write like belows
 ```
 // @snippets-start
 // @snippets-generate true